Davidson Academy (Reno, Nevada)

-The Davidson Academy of Nevada, commonly referred to as the Davidson Academy, the DA, or the Academy is a public school for gifted middle and high school students located in Reno, Nevada on the University of Nevada, Reno campus.
-The school is a division of the Davidson Institute for Talent Development, a nonprofit organization established to support the needs of profoundly gifted children through informative resources, networking, educational opportunities, family support, advocacy, and scholarships.
+The Davidson Academy of Nevada, commonly referred to as the Davidson Academy, the DA, or the Academy is a public school in Reno, Nevada on the University of Nevada, Reno, campus.
+The school is a division of the Davidson Institute for Talent Development, a nonprofit organization established to support gifted children.

-Founded in 2006, the school is the first public school in the United States for profoundly gifted students, a unique classification in the Nevada legislature.
+Founded in 2006, the school is the first public school in the United States for gifted students, a unique classification in the Nevada Legislature.
 As of the 2024–25 school year, 169 students are enrolled in the school's Reno campus and 100 students are enrolled in the online campus, launched in the 2017–18 school year.

 The school groups students by ability, rather than age, and allows students to take courses at any level, including university-level coursework as part of a dual-enrollment program with the University of Nevada, Reno.
 The school was designed with the purpose "to provide profoundly gifted young people an advanced educational opportunity matched to their abilities, strengths and interests."
 Eligible candidates must score at or above the 99.9th percentile on accepted intelligence and/or achievement tests (about 145 on traditional IQ tests); perform at a required academic level; exhibit intellectual and academic achievement; be, or intend to be, residents of Nevada; and pass other criteria such as an in-person assessment.

 Academics

-The school is consistently ranked as one of the top academic schools in the nation, being ranked as the "best public high school in America" by Niche.com in 2024 and the 4th best public high school in America by U.S. News.
-According to the Washington Posts Jay Mathews, the Davidson Academy is one of the nation's "top-performing schools with elite students." and its students have the highest average ACT score of any public high school in the United States.
+The school was ranked as the "best public high school in America" by Niche.com in 2024 and the 4th best public high school in America by U.S. News.
+According to the Washington Posts Jay Mathews, the Davidson Academy is one of the nation's "top-performing schools with elite students," and its students have the highest average ACT score of any public high school in the United States.
 The school's average class size is 10.

 The school's director is Colleen Harsin, serving in that position since the school's inception.
-The director of curriculum is Erin Viennau.
+The director of curriculum is Erin Vienneau.

 The average class size is less than 15 students, with some classes as small as 3–4 students.
 Courses offered include advanced mathematics classes (including differential equations), Spanish and Chinese language classes, as well as various electives such as machine learning and animation.
 Students can enroll in classes not offered by the school through dual enrollment with the University of Nevada, Reno, where students are encouraged to enroll when their abilities or interests exceed the school's offerings.
 Some students take even graduate-level classes, with most Academy graduates taking upper-division UNR classes before graduation.